-Murray Burns (Robards) is an unemployed television writer, who has been jobless for five months, since he left his previous gig writing for children's show Chuckles the Chipmunk.
-Murray is guardian to his 12-year-old nephew Nick (Gordon), who has been with Murray since Nick's irresponsible mother dropped Nick off seven years ago and disappeared.
+Murray Burns (Robards) is an unemployed television writer in New York City who has been jobless for five months, since he left his previous gig writing for the children's show Chuckles the Chipmunk.
+Murray is guardian to his 12-year-old nephew Nick (Gordon), who has been with Murray since Nick's irresponsible, unwed mother dropped him off seven years ago and disappeared.

 The film was adapted from Herb Gardner's 1962 Broadway play of the same name, with pretty much everyone in the cast except for Barbara Harris reprising their stage roles.